Bures-Wasserstein Means of Graphs: DETAILS ON EXPERIMENTS

+Figure~\ref{fig:kmeans_centroids} illustrates the evolution of centroids computed by the k-means classifier visually.
 The method is initialized with five graphs picked randomly from the dataset.
 In this example the k-means clustering method converges in two iterations.
 We note here that the five final centroids are graphs, where the number of communities ranges from one to five.
 Moreover, we can see that the two distinct connectivity patterns between neighboring communities are both captured by the centroids.
 We thus conclude that the final centroids provide meaningful representations of the graphs in each of the five classes.